 Depending on your status and current location, along with future living plans, we can answer your queries and provide qualified and expert advice, without any further obligation from you.
 We publish the main countries and how tax in impacted for all our clients.

 The key here is that one size does not fit all.
-It should not be taken for granted that a QROPS is the best solution as it is “Tax-free”; as from April 2015 a UK pension scheme offers many of the equivalent flexible arrangements of a QROPS (Qualifying Recognised Overseas Pensions Scheme) at a much lower cost.
+It should not be taken for granted that an overseas pension is the best solution as it is “Tax-free”; as from April 2015 a UK pension scheme offers many of the equivalent flexible arrangements of an overseas pension at a much lower cost.
 Even where there are small advantages, the extra costs outweigh the tax impact.

 Income from UK pension arrangements is taken according to the relevant Double Tax Treaty (DTT) which can allow tax to be taken in the country of residency; if there is no DTT, or if the DTT specifies that tax will be imposed in the UK, then there will be a band of 0% (Personal allowance) if unused, and then a withholding tax of 20%; this tax is applied to everyone in receipt of UK pension income whether or not they live in the UK and with no exemption for foreign nationals.
 More ›